 The curved sofa is a perfectly chic solution to this cultural shift, a vintage-inspired way to open up a room with more seating and soften the angles of spaces designed for socializing.
 A design element loved by designers from Pierre Yovanovitch to Azzedine Alaïa to Kelly Wearstler to Emily Henderson, a curved sofa can maximize lounge potential in small spaces by providing the perfect corner seat.
 Fashionable feng shui, anyone?
 Scroll for six ways to style sofas for a living room that’s ahead of the curve.

 Styling a curved sofa in a corner is a great hack for smaller spaces, maximizing seating without requiring additional length.
 Don’t bother with right angles: The lounge experience is much more relaxing without them.
-Whether you’re seeking vintage parlor vibes or perhaps just something simple and sophisticated, try giving your smooth curves a soothing touch with soft shades of color.
+Curved sofas fit the bill whether you’re seeking vintage parlor vibes or perhaps just something simple and sophisticated.

 A curved sofa sets up streamlined seating for a small crowd.
 It’s the ultimate party trick: using spatial relations to keep everyone gathered together in a comfortable, circular format.
 In a round room, the choice is yours between vintage, modern, or eclectic.
 No matter what you select, you’ll be creating your very own living room social circle.